When Is Carpal Tunnel Bad Enough for Surgery?

 Some other conditions that are often misdiagnosed as carpal tunnel syndrome include:

-Can Carpal Tunnel Come Back After Surgery?
+Can Carpal Tunnel Syndrome Return After Surgery?

-Yes, it’s rare but carpal tunnel syndrome can recur after surgery.
+Yes, it’s rare, but carpal tunnel syndrome can recur after surgery.
 The recurrence rate is usually less than 2% within 10 years.

 How Much Time Off Is Needed for Carpal Tunnel Surgery?